Moying-moe/SimaiParserWithAntlr/readme.md

 # Build

-## Requirement
+## Requirements

 - Antlr 4.13.1
 - Visual Studio 2022

-Make sure you can access Antlr4 in the shell.
-Check it by running this command:
+Ensure that you have access to Antlr4 in the shell.
+Verify this by running the following command:

 ```shell
 antlr4
 ```

-## Generate code by Antlr4
+## Generating Code with Antlr4

-Run `generate.sh` in `SimaiParserWithAntlr/NoteLayerParser`.
+Execute `generate.sh` located in `SimaiParserWithAntlr/NoteLayerParser`.

-## Build the SimaiParserWithAntlr project
+## Building the SimaiParserWithAntlr Project

-[to be continue...]
+[to be continued...]

 # License

 This project is licensed under the terms of the MIT License.
-See the `LICENSE.txt` for details.
+Refer to `LICENSE.txt` for details.

 ## Third-Party Licenses